Cal-Learn Program Procedures

 Cal-Learn Bonuses

-Exception: If the teen parent was aided in his/her parent’s case but has since begun receiving aid on his/her own case, any retroactive bonuses must be issued in the Cal-Learn teen’s name in their current case.
+Note: If the teen parent was aided in their parent’s case but has since begun receiving aid on their own case, any retroactive bonuses must be issued in the Cal-Learn teen’s name in their current case.

 The CAHSEE is no longer a graduation requirement.
-When a Cal-Learn teen submits documentation to their case manager showing graduation from high school, receives a GED or CHSPE certificate, a $500 bonus is paid directly to the Cal-Learn client.
+When a Cal-Learn teen submits documentation to their case manager showing graduation from high school, receives a GED or California High School Exit Exam (CHSPE) certificate, a $500 bonus is paid directly to the Cal-Learn client.
 Bonuses cannot be paid after the month in which the teen parent turns 19 years of age, unless the teen extended the Cal-Learn participation by volunteering for the program.
 A Cal-Learn teen cannot receive bonuses for both satisfactory school progress and graduation for the same report card period.

 Note: A $100 bonus will not be issued in the same report card period when a teen receives a $500 graduation bonus.
-If the teen would qualify for both bonuses in the same period, he or she would only receive the $500 graduation bonus.
+If the teen would qualify for both bonuses in the same period, they would only receive the $500 graduation bonus.

 How to Issue a Graduation Bonus on a Closed Case